We have failed you.

-Here is the painful truth: Many of your political choices will be hard choices.
 Russia is a Western country, too.
 But their Western identity is not the same as your own.
 Identity involves culture, worldview, but also and critically, political circumstance.
 The levels of integration that develop between the hugely diverse communities of the Muslim West will never extend equally to Russia.
 The West actively tries to accelerate integration.

 That integration shapes you.

 Egyptian, Saudi, Iranian, and Turkish religious bodies have long competed to build influence across the Muslim world.
 In your lifetime, Western Muslim institutions will begin to project their religious, cultural and social soft power across the rest of the ummah as well.
 But while Russia and other nations may welcome the receipt of some of our ideas, they will draw the line at our enthusiasm for democracy.

 They may even spurn you for it.
 That doesn’t mean ignoring the Muslim-majority world, or the world.
 Accept what you can do, and what you cannot.

 4. Fairly balanced

 “We need more Muslims in media,” people will say, so we are not misrepresented.
 They are right.
 “We need more Muslims in government,” they will say, so we are not unrepresented.
 They are right.
 But who is to say that when there are Muslims in the media, or in government, that they will seek what is better, or what is simply better for them.